planetxamarin/planetxamarin/README.md

 Of course you are more than welcome to submit other features and bugfixes as well.

 # Acknowledgements
 * Thanks to Readify for open sourcing their employee blog aggregation platform which we forked to create PlanetXamarin.
-Looking for your next challenege?
-[Readify is hiring](https://join.readify.net/?source=StaffReferral&campaign=geoffrey.huntley
-) and offers relocation services for developers from abroad.
+Looking for your next challenge?
+[Readify is hiring](https://join.readify.net/?source=StaffReferral&campaign=geoffrey.huntley) and offers relocation services for developers from abroad.
-* Thanks to [our awesome contributors](https://github.com/ghuntley/planetxamarin/graphs/contributors) and our [community of authors](https://github.com/ghuntley/planetxamarin/tree/master/src/Firehose.Web/Authors) who make this all possible.
+* Thanks to [our awesome contributors](https://github.com/planetxamarin/planetxamarin/graphs/contributors) and our [community of authors](https://github.com/planetxamarin/planetxamarin/tree/master/src/Firehose.Web/Authors) who make this all possible.